Ziweh64/html-css/README.md

 In the example above the getElementById method used id="demo" to find the element.
 The innerHTML property is useful for getting or replacing the content of HTML elements.

+React
+-it is the library for javascript.
+Components are building blocks of react -JSX (JavaScript XML) is the syntax used within React to describe what the UI should look like.
+-A component is a self-contained piece of code that represents part of the user interface.
+-Components with states focus on how things works.